 - A. Psychological, counseling and social work: These services are diagnostic or active treatments with the intent to reasonably improve an eligible recipient's physical, social, emotional and behavioral health or substance abuse condition.
 Services are provided to an eligible recipient whose condition or functioning can be expected to improve with these interventions.
 Psychological, counseling and social work services are performed by licensed psychological, counseling and social work practitioners acting within their scope of practice and licensure (see Subsections B through E of 8.321.2.9 NMAC).
 These services include, but are not limited to assessments that appraise cognitive, emotional and social functioning and self-concept.
-Therapy includes planning, managing and providing a program of psychological services to the eligible recipient meeting a current DSM or ICD behavioral health diagnosis and may include consultation with his or her family and other professional staff. - B. An assessment as described in the BH policy and billing manual, must be signed by the practitioner operating within his or her scope of licensure (see Subsection B of 8.321.2.9 NMAC).
+Therapy includes planning, managing and providing a program of psychological services to the eligible recipient meeting a current DSM2 [er] ICD, or DC:0-5 behavioral health diagnosis and may include therapy with her or his family or parent/caretaker, and consultation with his or her family and other professional staff. - B. An assessment as described in the BH policy and billing manual, must be signed by the practitioner operating within his or her scope of licensure (see Subsection B of 8.321.2.9 NMAC).
 A non-independently licensed behavioral health practitioner must have an independently licensed behavioral health practitioner review and sign the assessment with a diagnosis.
 Based on the eligible recipient's current assessment, his or her treatment file must document the extent to which his or her treatment goals are being met and whether changes in direction or emphasis of the treatment are needed.
-See Subsection K of 8.321.2.9 NMAC for detailed description of the required eligible recipient file documentation.

-C. Outpatient therapy services (individual, family and group) includes planning, managing, and providing a program of psychological services to the eligible recipient with a diagnosed behavioral health disorder, and may include consultation with his or her family and other professional staff with or without the eligible recipient present when the service is on behalf of the recipient.
+See Subsection K of 8.321.2.9 NMAC for detailed description of the required eligible recipient file documentation. - C. Outpatient therapy services (individual, family and group) includes planning, managing, and providing a program of psychological services to the eligible recipient with a diagnosed behavioral health disorder, and may include consultation with his or her family and other professional staff with or without the eligible recipient present when the service is on behalf of the recipient.
 See the BH policy and billing manual for detailed requirements of service plans and treatment plans.

-8.321.2.15 BEHAVIORAL HEALTH RESPITE CARE (Managed Care Organization (MCO Only)):

-As part of centennial care's comprehensive service system, behavioral health (BH) respite service is for short-term direct care and supervision of the eligible recipient in order to afford the parent(s) or caregiver a respite for their care of the recipient and takes place in the recipient's home or another setting.
+8.321.2.15 BEHAVIORAL HEALTH RESPITE CARE (Managed Care Organization (MCO)): As part of centennial care's comprehensive service system, behavioral health (BH) respite service is for short-term direct care and supervision of the eligible recipient in order to afford the parent(s) or caregiver a respite for their care of the recipient and takes place in the recipient's home or another setting.
+See Subsections A and B of 8.321.2.9 NMAC for MAD general provider requirements.

+A. Eligible [providers and] practitioners:

-- (1) Provider types:
+[(1) Provider types:

-- (a) treatment foster care home;
+(a) treatment foster care home;

-- (b) core service agency; and
+(b) core service agency; and

-- (c) behavioral health agency.
+(c) behavioral health agency.

-- (2) Practitioners:
+(2) Practitioners:

-- (a) Supervisor:
+[(a)] (1) Supervisor:

-- (i) bachelor's degree and three years' experience working with the target
+(i) (a) bachelor's degree and three years' experience working with the target population;

-population;

-- (ii) supervision activities include a minimum of two hours per month individual supervision covering administrative and case specific issues, and two additional hours per month of continuing education in behavioral health respite care issues, or annualized respite provider training; - (iii) access to on call crisis support available 24-hours a day; and - (iv) supervision by licensed practitioners must be in accordance with their respective licensing board regulations. - (b) Respite care staff: - (i) minimum three years' experience working with the target population; - (ii) pass all criminal records and background checks for all persons residing in the home over 18;
+[(ii)] (b) supervision activities include a minimum of two hours per month individual supervision covering administrative and case specific issues, and two additional hours per month of continuing education in behavioral health respite care issues, or annualized respite provider training;

+[(iii)] (c) access to on call crisis support available 24-hours a day; and

+[(iv)] (d) supervision by licensed practitioners must be in accordance with their respective licensing board regulations.

+[(b)] (2) Respite care staff:

+[(i)] (a) minimum three years' experience working with the target population;

+[(ii)] (b) pass all criminal records and background checks for all persons residing in the home over 18;

-(iii) possess a valid driver's license, vehicle registration and insurance, if transporting member;
+[(iii)] (c) possess a valid driver's license, vehicle registration and insurance, if transporting member;